gbrlbrbs/FlightDelaysSpark/README.md

 We provide a Makefile to build the Docker image and start the cluster with `docker-compose`. `$ make build-image` builds the Docker image and `$ make compose` starts the cluster.

-The cluster is made of a Spark master node and two worker nodes.
+The cluster is made of a Spark master node and four worker nodes.
 There's also a container running JupyterLab to open notebooks and Python files and a container running a Postgres database.
 We will compare the time of operations in Spark and Postgres as well as running the workflow in Spark.
+To connect to JupyterLab, point to <localhost:8888>.
+To run the analysis, go to `src/analyze.ipynb` inside JupyterLab and run the notebook.

+Spark master UI is at <localhost:9090> and each worker is at ports 909X, X from 1 to 4.